 5. Visit Coorg Instead Of Ooty

-Filled with tourists from all parts of the world, the super famous hill station in South known as Ooty has, over the years fallen victim to rampant commercialisation.
-As a result what you see today is over-crowded and quite the opposite of what you’d expect from a holiday destination.
-Hotels and restaurants offer poor value for money, well known water shortages and with limited attractions, this town is not the ‘hatke’ trip you are looking for.
+Filled with tourists from all parts of the world, the super famous hill station in the South known as Ooty has, over the years fallen victim to rampant commercialisation.
+As a result, what you see today is overcrowded and quite the opposite of what you’d expect from a holiday destination.
+Hotels and restaurants offer poor value for money, well-known water shortages and with limited attractions, this town is not the ‘hatke’ trip you are looking for.
 In contrast to this clean, cool air, surrounded by greenery, Coorg or Kodagu has managed to remain the Scotland of India even now.
 Stay in a coffee plantation homestay, get lost in the rolling green hills, wooded slopes, undulating landscape and quaint villages and enjoy the superb Kodava hospitality.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!

 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 Leh begins with wide asphalt roads like in any major metro, with a halt at the Leh palace and ends in a very crowded marketplace.
 Unless you are here on a spiritual or religious visit keep your visit limited to Ladakh.

 On the contrary, if you look at Spiti, popularly known as Little Tibet, it will leave you spellbound with its beauty.
 Surrounded by mountains and glaciers, it has a mix of quaint old monasteries and villages offering stays to the tourists.
 Indulge in trekking or a jeep safari in one of the many popular trails and check out Bara-Shigri glacier, the second-longest glacier in the world.
 Make sure you choose this destination for your next trip instead of another overrated destination in India.